-- Multimode Graded-Index (GRIN) 1x2 Couplers for 850 ± 40 nm Wavelength Range - 50:50, 90:10, or 99:1 Coupling Ratios - Ø50 μm Core Graded-Index Fibers - Available with No Connectors or 2.0 mm Narrow Key FC/PC Connectors - 300 mW Damage Threshold - Contact Us for Custom Wavelength and Connector Options
+- Multimode Graded-Index (GRIN) 1x2 Coupler for 850 ± 40 nm Wavelength Range

+- 99:1 Coupling Ratio

+- Ø50 μm Core Graded-Index Fiber

+- · No Connectors

+- 300 mW Damage Threshold

+- Contact Us for Custom Wavelength and Connector Options

-Thorlabs offers an array of multimode 1x2 fiber couplers with $\varnothing 50~\mu m$ core graded-index fibers operating at $850~\pm~40~nm$.
-These couplers are available with 50:50, 90:10, or 99:1 split ratios.
-The coupler with a 50:50 split ratio is available with 2.0 mm narrow key FC/PC connectors.
-Fiber couplers with a 90:10 or 99:1 split ratio are offered only without connectors.
-All fiber leads are 1.0 +0.1/-0 m long and are jacketed in $\varnothing 900~\mu m$ loose tubing.
-These multimode couplers offer low insertion loss and excellent environmental and mechanical stability, making them ideal solutions for combining and splitting signals in multimode fiber systems, such as monitoring optical signals with minimum loss.
-Although specified for a $\pm 40~nm$ wavelength range, these couplers can be used at other wavelengths (see the Graphs tab for information).
+Thorlabs offers a 1x2 fiber coupler with $\varnothing 50~\mu m$ core graded-index fiber for operating at 850 ± 40 nm.
+This coupler is available with a 99:1 split ratio.
+The input and output leads are unterminated, or without connectors.
+The fiber leads are 1.0 +0.1/-0 m long and are jacketed in $\varnothing 900~\mu m$ loose tubing.
+The coupler offers low insertion loss and excellent environmental and mechanical stability, making it an ideal solution for combining and splitting signals in multimode fiber systems, such as monitoring optical signals with minimum loss.
+Although specified for a ±40 nm wavelength range, this coupler can be used at other wavelengths (see the Graphs tab for information).